-Steven Stellman's research interests include studies of World Trade Center disaster survivors, tobacco-related cancers, environmental factors in breast cancer, Vietnam veterans, and use of geographic information systems for exposure assessment.
-He is a former Chair of the Curriculum Committee in the Department of Epidemiology.
+Steven Stellman's research interests include health of World Trade Center disaster survivors, tobacco-related cancers, environmental factors in breast cancer, Vietnam veterans, and use of geographic information systems for exposure assessment.
+He is a Associate Chair of the Department of Epidemiology and a member of the doctoral Steering Committee and chair of the doctoral Foundation Essay committee.
+He formerly chaired the Curriculum Committee.
+He currently teaches a course on the epidemiology of chronic diseases, and has taught the epidemiology core course for the Executive MPH in Health Policy and Management since 2000.

 Honors & Awards